GoogleCloudPlatform/appengine-opencv-sudoku-python/README.md

 ```

-Then continue with Docker installation as described above
+Then continue with Docker the installation as described above

 ## Deploying